TheFox/cmus-control/README.md

 - `~/Library/LaunchAgents/at.fox21.cmuscontrold.plist` will be removed;
 - `/usr/local/bin/cmuscontrold` will be removed.

-## Load/Unload
+#### Load/Unload

-After a successful installation the `cmuscontrold` is loaded/started automatically with `launchctl`.
+After a successful manual installation the `cmuscontrold` is loaded/started automatically with `launchctl`.
 You can unload the daemon manually:

 	make unload